HyperTars/Greloupis/backend/readme.md

 ```

 ### Deploy
 - This section is for you to deploy manually.
-Normally, Travis-CI will do the deploy job once master branch is updated.
+Normally, GitHub Action will do the deploy job once master branch is updated.
 - Before deploy, make sure you've set up [environment variable](../documents/env.sh)
     - PROFILE (you can also change it in [makefile](makefile))
     - BACKEND_BUILD